Douale History, Family Crest & Coats of Arms

 Early History of the Douale family

-Another 307 words (22 lines of text) covering the years 1175, 1244 and 1316 are included under the topic Early Douale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Douale research.
+Another 154 words (11 lines of text) covering the years 1175, 1244 and 1316 are included under the topic Early Douale History in all our PDF Extended History products and printed products wherever possible.

 Douale Spelling Variations